bitmatrixstudio/craft-omnisearch/README.md

   - Category
   - Assets
   - User
+- Supports Craft Commerce
+  - Products
+  - Orders (coming soon)
+  - Customers (coming soon)
+  - Subscriptions (coming soon)
+  - Promotions (coming soon)
-- Book-markable URLs: Each search query has a unique URL that so that you can bookmark your queries using your browser.
+- Bookmarkable URLs: Each search query has a unique URL that so that you can bookmark your queries using your browser.

 ## Requirements